Purpose

 A user group was formed to ensure equitable access and benefit from the pond.

-Equipment procurement
+Equipment procurement and site preparation

 Equipment for the construction of the pond was procured and a consultant was hired to design the pond.
+Invasive species and sediment were removed from the construction site.

-Invasive species and sediment were removed from the construction site and a canal for irrigation water supply to the village for crop production and fish and snail farming was constructed with the help of the user group.
+A 29,000-square foot pond and a canal to supply irrigation water to the village for crop production and fish farming was constructed with the help of the user group.
+A 85-foot cemented dam was constructed at one end of the pond, and an informational sign was installed to provide the public with project information.

 Alternative livelihood preparation